massavalentina/massavalentina/README.md

     <h3 align="center"> I am a full stack web developer with a profile oriented towards the front end and with basic knowledge in UX/UI Design.
 I consider myself as very creative and persevering person, with a great willingness to learn and carry out new tasks and projects.
     <h3 align="center">Totally entrenched with teamwork and agile SCRUM methodologies.
 I have a solid knowledge in technologies such as JavaScript, React, Redux, HTML, CSS, Node.js, Express, MySQL and Sequelize. </h3>

-<h3>I'm currently creating new projects for my portfolio and studying at the college</h3>
+<h3 align="center">I'm currently creating new projects for my portfolio and studying at the college</h3>
 </div>